Bbringel/bootcamp-santander-dio/README.md

-# bootcamp-santander-dio
+# Bootcamp Santander (Digital Innovation One)

-Respository for all coding exercises as part of Bootcamp Santander DIO
+Respository for all coding exercises.